 Then it explores the "Mickey Rooney Judy Garland Solution" to climate change…

 "Fun in the Face of Danger, with FDR, Mickey Rooney, Judy Garland and others…"

 Neil Tyson, Compelling in Digression

 Rich Rewards for a Wandering Mind - Both Fun and Important

 Neil de Grasse Tyson, astronomer and compelling explainer, shows us the delight - and the critical importance for the advancement of science - of wandering off the subject, getting distracted… of just having fun being curious.

 Collateral learning - unexpected discoveries - sometimes prove critical precisely because we were not seeking them with any use in mind beyond just knowing more about the universe.

-The digressions (within reason) that we made with Neil Tyson while interviewing him about other things, took us into new territory … and, by marvelous coincidence, to new explanations that add rich context and perspective to the climate story:
+The digressions (within reason) that we made with Neil Tyson while interviewing him about other things, took us into new territory … and, by marvelous coincidence, new explanations that actually add rich context and perspective to the climate story: